Proven-Paradox/shaper-system/Handbook.md

 Upon using this Lesson, it goes on [Cooldown](#cooldown) for 3 Rounds.

+#### Reliable Healing
+When casting a [Healing](#healing) Ability, you may roll an additional die.
+Remove the lowest die from your total result.

+> For example: Gutoku uses [Healing Tough](#healing-tough) on an ally.
+He chooses to pay the extra cost, so he rolls two dice to determine how much he heals.
+If he has this Lesson, he rolls three dice and drips the lowest.
+He rolls 10, 2, and 6.
+He drops the 2, so his ally regains 16 HP.

 #### Resilient Protector
 While you have [Taunt](#taunt) and are in the same space as an ally, are providing an ally with [Protection](#protection), or are being targeted by an opponent you have [Provoked](#provoke), increase your Physical and Mental Defense by 1.
 This benefit does not apply when using your Defense in place of an Offense roll, such as when using [Demand](#demand).